15 Most Popular Venezuelan Desserts w/ Recipes

 5. Dulce de Lechosa

-The lechosa is a tropical fruit typical of Latin American countries, where it is known by different names: papaya, mamona, chamburo, melon, sapote, bomba fruit, machauick, mapaña, and higuera de las Indias.
+The lechosa is a tropical fruit typical of Latin American countries, where it is known by different names: papaya, mamona, chamburo, melon, sapote, bomba fruit, machauick, mapaña, and higuera (fig) de las Indias.

-The papaya is the main ingredient of the sweet that bears its name.
+Papaya is the main ingredient of the sweet that bears its name.
 It is usually served in December, sweetening Christmas dinner in Venezuelan homes.
 The fruit is perfectly preserved in glass containers, making it an excellent gift for friends or family.